-- test two decides if the circumstances claimed are 'personal to the child'
+- Test 2: are the circumstances that are claimed 'personal to the child'?

-- test three decides if the circumstances claimed require the child’s admission to the preferred school and only that school
+- Test 3: do the circumstances that are claimed require the child’s admission to the named school, and only that school?

 Circumstances that aren't exceptional

-The ECB mightn't find the following circumstances are exceptional:
+The ECB may not find the following circumstances exceptional:

 - type of education provided at a school